Shining bronze cuckoo: Taxonomy

 The shining bronze cuckoo was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other cuckoos in the genus Cuculus and coined the binomial name Cuculus lucidus.
 Gmelin based his description on the Shining cuckoo from New Zealand that had been described and illustrated in 1782 by the English ornithologist John Latham in his A General Synopsis of Birds.
 Latham had in turn based his account on a drawing obtained from Joseph Banks.
-The shining bronze cuckoo is now placed together with 12 other species in the genus Chrysococcyx that was introduced in 1826 by the German zoologist Friedrich Boie.
+The shining bronze cuckoo is now placed together with 7 other species in the genus Chalcites that was introduced in 1830 by the French naturalist René Lesson.
 The genus name combines the Ancient Greek χρυσος khrusos meaning "gold" with κοκκυξ kokkux "cuckoo".
 The specific epithet lucidus is from Latin and means "clear" or "bright".

 In 1801 Latham described the "Glossy cuckoo" as Cuculus plagosus from New South Wales, and the two were classified as separate species for many years.
 However Latham's Cuculus plagosus is now considered as a subspecies of the shining bronze cuckoo.
 In New Zealand it is usually known as the shining cuckoo, or by its Māori name pīpīwharauroa.

-Formerly some authorities placed the shining bronze cuckoo in the genus Chalcites instead of Chrysococcyx.
+Formerly some authorities placed the shining bronze cuckoo together with a group of Afro-Asian species in the genus Chrysococcyx.